-McNeil gets overlooked by Canton because for a majority of his pro career, the Jets were just an average team.
-If he would have been on a team like Miami or San Francisco, he would have won a couple Super Bowls and would have gotten into Canton a long time ago.
+McNeil gets overlooked by Canton because, for a majority of his pro career, the Jets were just an average team.
+If he had been on a team like Miami or San Francisco, he would have won a couple of Super Bowls and would have gotten into Canton a long time ago.

 9. Curt Warner

 People now remember him as the "other" Kurt Warner.